Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Abstract

 \section{Abstract}

-The central idea of this article is to study the difference analogues of solutions of the second order linear difference equation of hypergeometric type defined on the quadratic-type lattices.
-We introduce various difference-recurrence relations for such solutions.
-Some applications to polynomials on the quadratic-type lattices are also considered.
+The central idea of this article is to present a systematic approach to construct some recurrence relations for the solutions of the second-order linear difference equation of hypergeometric-type defined on the quadratic-type lattices.
+We introduce some recurrence relations for such solutions by also considering their applications to polynomials on the quadratic-type lattices.